ski907/SooOrthoFlow/README.md

 # Get the latest updates
 git pull origin main
 ```

-That's it!
 The pipeline will now be updated with the latest features and fixes.

-**Note:** If you get an error about local changes, contact the project lead for assistance.

 ---